 7. Stow your tools on hangers

 Long-handled garden tools are best stored somewhere accessible but still out of the way (let’s avoid any Chaplin-esque re-enactments, please).
-Attaching a sturdy tool hanger to one of your shed walls will get them off the floor and neatly stashed.
+Attaching a sturdy tool hanger to one of your shed walls will get them off the floor and neatly lined up.

 Burgon & Ball’s tool rack has easy to use grip slots that will fit most garden tool handles and holds up to 3kg.
 The grips are also adjustable so you can make room for bigger items.

-Top tip: Magnetic strips like this tool bar from B&Q are great for storing the collection of paint brushes that lives in your shed.
-The bristles won't get squashed and it will allow them to dry quickly after washing.
+Top tip: Magnetic strips such as this tool bar from B&Q are great for storing the collection of paint brushes that lives in your shed.
+The bristles won't get squashed, and the brushes will dry quickly after washing.

 8. Save space with a peg board

-The Hang it Peg Board from Designist comes with eight hooks and one shelf.
+The Hang it Peg Board from The Worm That Turned comes with eight hooks and one shelf.
 Hook yours on a wall, to the side of shelving or the back of a door.